telerik/ajax-docs/controls/editor/functionality/import-and-export/export-to-pdf.md

 Next, an instance of the Custom Pdf Export Template needs to be passed to the Editor.
 This can be done in the **Page_Load** event handler, for example, in the following way.

+>caption Example 4: Apply the custom export template to RadEditor

 ````C#
 protected void Page_Load(object sender, EventArgs e)
 {